liwonace/lsiem/README.md

-#LSIEM
+# LSIEM

-> Big data-based SIEM(Security Information & Event Management)
+> Big data-based SIEM(Security Information & Event Management).
 > LSIEM's L means is linux and liwonace.

 ## Getting Started

 ### Prerequisites

-Server module is CentOS 7.5 x64 or higher Linux environment Minimum disk space of 500 GB or more is required.
+Server module is CentOS 7.5 x64 or higher Linux environment.
+Minimum disk space of 500 GB or more is required.